 Has anything changed in your house recently?

-You might have introduced a new cat/dog to the household, blocked your cat’s access to some rooms, or started coming home late from work, for example.
+You might have introduced a new cat or dog to the household, blocked your cat’s access to some rooms, or started coming home late from work, for example.

 What’s worse, you can’t explain to your cat why you have to work late or why they can’t sleep with the baby.

-My point is that your cat needs time to adjust and regain their confidence and stability, and just learn to trust her instinct again.
+My point is that your cat needs time to adjust, regain her confidence and stability, and just learn to trust her instinct again.

 Until that happens, your cat might become obsessed with you.
 They want to keep you in sight to reassure themselves that the world isn’t ending.